t rowe price vs fidelity 401k

 Fidelity vs. Schwab, T. Rowe Price, and Vanguard Introduction

-If you have only been using T. Rowe Price for its mutual funds, you might want to explore its brokerage service.
-Below is how its brokerage setup stacks up against three of the industry’s largest names:
+If you’ve been using T. Rowe Price only for its mutual funds, you may want to look at its brokerage service as well.
+Here’s how that brokerage service stacks up against three of the industry’s biggest names:

 Broker Fees Stock/ETF